Genesis Apocryphon: Parabiblical writings

 compared to the Targum, Midrash, and parabiblical or parascriptural genres.
 The term "parascriptural" can be used as an umbrella term for a broad class of texts that in various ways extend the authority of scripture by imitation and interpretation.
 The "rewritten bible" category is the result of extending scripture which was a somewhat common practice during the Second Temple period.
 Writers employed several different methods of rewriting scripture: rearranging passages, adding detail, and clarifying points that were open to misinterpretation.

-The Genesis Apocryphon is heavily influenced by the Book of Jubilees, the Book of Enoch, and the Book of Genesis account.
+The Genesis Apocryphon is heavily influenced by the Book of Enoch, and the Book of Genesis account.
 It records the story of Genesis in the same chronological order, but by using these editing methods, it presents the patriarchs as examples to emulate.
 The main process is effectively substitution, or replacing the text of Genesis with new narrative, but the Genesis Apocryphon also adds more detail to the story of the patriarchs and their ancestry.
-Most prominently, the approach extends scripture by means of supplementation, incorporating traditions from other sources, especially Jubilees and Enochic writings, into the story of Genesis.
+Most prominently, the approach extends scripture by means of supplementation, incorporating traditions from other Enochic writings, into the story of Genesis.
 For example, the Genesis Apocryphon seeks to justify Abram's poor treatment of Sarai in Egypt (Genesis 12) by adding that Abram had a prophetic dream from God that sanctions his actions towards his wife.

 The new narrative contained in the Genesis Apocryphon is not intended to be a new edition of Genesis, but the work is remarkable for its creative and imaginative freedom.
 Typologically, the Genesis Apocryphon represents a flexible attitude to the scriptural text and the desire to provide deeper insight into the lives of the patriarchs.

 Contents

+The Genesis Apocryphon is a retelling of the stories of the patriarchs.
+It can be separated into books: the Book of Lamech, the Book of Noah, and the Book of Abraham.